Putting British food on NHS menus can help boost national health and reach net zero

 Love British Food brought NHS professionals and public sector figures together on-farm

-Although the Love British Food campaign has been established since 2002, in recent years founder Alexia Robinson has been trying to secure more robust supply chains and get local British produce into more schools, hospitals and public sector catering.
+Although the Love British Food campaign has been established since 2002, in recent years founder Alexia Robinson has been trying to secure more robust supply chains and get local British produce into more schools, hospitals and public sector catering, in a bid to create a healthier nation.

 NHS